servo/servo.org/slides/brochure.md

 <div style="width: 50px; height: 10px; background: #712b97; margin-bottom: 20px;"></div>

-Servo is a **web rendering engine** written in Rust, WebGL and WebGPU capable, and adaptable to desktop, mobile, and embedded applications.
+Servo is a **web rendering engine** written in Rust, with WebGL and WebGPU support, and adaptable to desktop, mobile, and embedded applications.

 -----